 Hypertension or high BP is a common problem, particularly among older adults.
 Also called the silent killer, blood pressure, if not controlled, can lead to numerous problems like stroke, heart attacks, and renal failure and can even be fatal.
 Walking most certainly helps lower your blood pressure.
 Researchers from Arizona State University found that even 10-minute walks every day are an effective way to lower your blood pressure.

 According to the American Diabetes Association, walking is a great way to curb diabetes.
-James O.Hill, Ph.D. from the University of Colorado at Denver writes that a modest change in one’s schedule like making time for walking can make a significant change in the life of a type 2 diabetes patient, reducing overall healthcare costs.
+A modest change in one’s schedule like making time for walking can make a significant change in the life of a type 2 diabetes patient, reducing overall healthcare costs.
 A regular walking habit slashes the risk of type 2 diabetes by around 60 percent.

-According to a study done at Appalachian State University in North Carolina, a moderately-paced walk for about 30 to 45 minutes daily can increase the number of immune system cells in your body and over a period of time can have a really remarkable effect on your body’s ability to fight disease.
+A moderately-paced walk for about 30 to 45 minutes daily can increase the number of immune system cells in your body.
+Over a period of time can have a really remarkable effect on your body’s ability to fight disease.

 Walking is one of the best ways to kick your stress eating habits.
 Experts believe that stress eating is more often a symptom of an emotional or psychological problem.
 Walking releases endorphin into your system and reverses the cortisol levels in your body, helping you curb stress eating.

-When walking, your breathing rate increases, causing oxygen to travel faster through the bloodstream, helping to eliminate waste products and improve your energy level and ability to heal.
+When walking, your breathing rate increases, causing oxygen to travel faster through the bloodstream.
+It helps to eliminate waste products and improve your energy level and ability to heal.

-Older people who walk six miles or more per week are more likely to avoid brain shrinkage and preserve memory as the year’s pass.
-A study from the University of Virginia Health System in Charlottesville found that men between the ages of 71 and 93 who walked more than a quarter of a mile per day had half the incidence of dementia and Alzheimer’s disease, compared to those who walked less.
+Older people who walk 6 miles or more per week are more likely to avoid brain shrinkage and preserve memory.
+A study found that men between the ages of 71 and 93 who walked more than a quarter a mile per day had half the incidence of dementia and Alzheimer’s disease, compared to those who walked less.

 Vitamin D or the sunshine vitamin is vital for the overall health of the individual.
 We owe it all to sun rays as they help manufacture Vitamin D. Vitamin D deficiency can affect bone health and the immune system.
 Walking is the perfect way to enjoy the outdoors while getting your Vitamin D fix.

 It is true that exercise boosts your mood.
-Studies also show that a brisk walk is just as effective as antidepressants in mild to moderate cases of depression, releasing feel-good endorphins while reducing stress and anxiety.
+A brisk walk is just as effective as antidepressants in mild to moderate cases of depression, releasing feel-good endorphins while reducing stress and anxiety.
 So for positive mental health, walking is an absolute must.